Quick/Nimble/README.md

 Nimble
 ======

 A Matcher Framework for Swift.
-Rewritten from scratch.

-Currently, this **is not** part of the [Quick](https://github.com/quick-bdd/Quick) project.

 Setup
 -----